Cheapest Website Builders: Get Online for Under $15

 Plus, GoDaddy offers a free plan which you can stay on for as long as you’d like.
 However, I’d recommend upgrading to remove ads and unlock additional features, such as ecommerce.

-My Verdict: Is GoDaddy Worth the Money? 💻
+My verdict: Is GoDaddy worth the money?

 GoDaddy tops our research when it comes to value for money, so it’s absolutely worth the money.
 Its plans are incredibly cheap, but you can find your feet with its editor and tools through the free plan first.
-And, even if you want to sell online on the Commerce plan, the $20.99 per month price tag is still cheaper than other ecommerce builders, like Shopify.5.
-Squarespace: $14.40 per month with our code “WBE10”
+And, even if you want to sell online on the Commerce plan, the $20.99 per month price tag is still cheaper than other ecommerce builders, like Shopify.

 Squarespace